XRPLBounties/Proposals/README.md

 <br>

 # Thanks For Contributing
-XRPL Bounties would like to express our sincere gratitude to all of the contributors who have helped to improve the XRPL ecosystem through their participation in bounties.
-Your hard work and dedication are highly valued and appreicated.
+XRPL Bounties expresses sincere gratitude to all of the contributors who help to improve the XRP Ledger and related projects.
+Your hard work and dedication are highly valued and appreciated.
 ## Contributor list (In Alphabetical Order):
 - [AlexanderBuzz](https://github.com/AlexanderBuzz)
 - [golobitch](https://github.com/golobitch)